 You may not always agree with the feedback from your manager, but if you make a concerted effort to implement their suggestions, it will score you major points.

-One issue that I see among the employees I manage is that they don’t always act on the feedback they are given and worse, some don’t seem to capture that feedback at all.
+Employees don’t always act on the feedback they are given and worse, some don’t seem to capture that feedback at all.

 A Google search on millennials in the workplace will reveal that millennials want constant feedback.
-As a manager of a mostly millennial team and a millennial myself, I agree with this generalization but I also wonder if the article is missing part of the story.

 Perhaps millennials are getting feedback but they are only selectively receiving it.